July 9, 2025

 If your stats are weak and your story’s not ready, don’t apply.
 Take a gap year.
 Do a post-bac or SMP.
 Retake the MCAT.
 Build a narrative that makes AdComs say, “we need this person in our program.”

-Let’s be real: if your academic numbers aren’t anything impressive, you’re likely not going to get through the first phase of the application process.
-But here’s the truth: with a targeted school list and a compelling narrative, you still have a shot.
+Let’s be real: if your academic numbers aren’t anything impressive, you’re going to have a hard time getting an interview.
+But don’t decide on a gap year just yet.
+With a targeted school list and a compelling narrative, you still have a shot.

 Get your free resource here.